 During the summer, my definition of “lunch” becomes a little fuzzy.
-On a relaxed afternoon of grazing and potlucking, I can happily, chip, dip, and Shrimp Guacamole Bite my way to a full meal.
+On a relaxed afternoon of grazing and potlucking, I can happily, chip, dip, and Shrimp Guacamole Bites my way to a full meal.

 Come to think of it, the same phenomenon (appetizers, chips, and dip sneakily counting as a main course) happens at football season.
 And the holidays.
 I’m sensing a theme here.